 We hail from wild rose country.
-Like, literally, Alberta's official flower is the pickly rose.
+Like, literally, Alberta's official flower is the prickly rose.
 It grows pretty much everywhere, and in the late summer - early fall, our boreal forest is studded with ruby colored rose hips.

 We're fortunate enough that our entire property is absolutely littered with wild roses and we're able to harvest a ton of them without affecting the needs of the birds and other wildlife.